liu-bioinfo-lab/CNTools/README.md

 # CNTools

 ## System requirements
 The software denpendencies are listed in `pyproject.toml`.
 The software is independent of operating systems.
-The version the software has been tested on is v2.0.2.
+The version the software has been tested on is v2.0.3.

 ## Installation guide
-As we need a conda package pydot=1.4.2 (not a pip one), the package must be installed by
+As we need a conda package pydot=1.4.2 (not a pip one), the package should be installed by
 ```
 conda create -n cntools python=3.8 pydot=1.4.2
-pip install cntools
+python -m pip install cntools
 ```

 ## Instructions for use